stefanue/wdc-toolkit/packages/toolkit/UPGRADING.md

 npm install --save-dev browser-sync browser-sync-webpack-plugin -w=workspace-name
 ```

-Browser sync will be automatically enabled if a `devURL` is specified and those packages are installed when you run `wdc-toolkit watch` and `10up-tooking start`.
+Browser sync will be automatically enabled if a `devURL` is specified and those packages are installed when you run `wdc-toolkit watch` and `wdc-toolkit start`.

 ### The post css plugin `postcss-object-fit-image` has been removed